Jordan Shotwell

 Webflow's May 2026 pricing update merges CMS and Business into a new Premium plan, adds a Team tier, and bundles AI credits.

 Webflow announced on May 13, 2026 that it's simplifying its plan lineup and updating prices across the board.
-The big move: the CMS and Business Site plans are merging into a single new plan called Premium.
+CMS and Business Site plans are merging into a single new plan called Premium.
 There's also a new Team plan for fast-growing marketing teams, AI credits bundled into every Workspace, and a small price change on the Basic plan.

 For most B2B marketing sites, this is a net win.
 Pricing gets simpler, CMS limits go way up, and the line between "I have a marketing site" and "I have a content operation" doesn't require a plan change anymore.
 But there are timing nuances that matter, especially if you're on monthly billing or managing client sites under an agency Workspace.

 Here's what changed, when it takes effect, and what to do about it.
-You can also read Webflow's full announcement if you want the source.
+See Webflow's full announcement here.

-This is the headline change.
-Webflow took the two most common Site plans for B2B marketing sites (CMS at $23/month and Business at $39/month) and consolidated them into one tier.
+The biggest update is that Webflow took the two most common Site plans for B2B marketing sites (CMS at $23/month and Business at $39/month) and consolidated them into one tier.

-You're getting a small price bump from $23 to $25/month annual, but you're getting a lot more in return.
+You're getting a small price bump from $23 to $25/month (billed annually – gotta love those "gotcha" numbers), but you're getting a lot more in return.
 Static page count doubles.
 CMS limits go from 2,000 items to 20,000.
-Form file upload, well-known files, and faster search indexing all unlock.
-You're paying $2/month more for materially more capacity.
+Form file upload, well-known files, and faster search indexing are unlocked. $24 more per year, but way more functionality.

 You're saving $14/month ($39 to $25 annual).
 The tradeoff: included bandwidth drops from 100GB to 50GB.
-For most marketing sites, 50GB is enough.
-If you're running heavy video, ungated downloads, or seeing real traffic, you may need a bandwidth add-on.
-It's worth pulling your last 90 days of bandwidth usage from your site settings before assuming you're in the clear.
+For small teams and small marketing sites, 50GB is usually enough.
+If you're running heavy video, ungated downloads, or seeing real traffic (10s of thousands of hits monthly or more), you may need a bandwidth add-on.
+Not sure?
+Try pulling your last 90 days of bandwidth usage from your site settings to doublecheck.

 If you're on Basic, here's what's different: